dimitri-nicolo/calico/v2.4/getting-started/kubernetes/installation/helm/index.md

    kubectl rollout status -n kube-system deployment/cnx-apiserver
    ```

-3. Install your {{ site.prodname }} license:
+3. Install your {{ site.tseeprodname }} license:

    ```
    kubectl apply -f ./license.yaml
    ```

-4. Apply the following manifest to set network policy that secures access to {{ site.prodname }}:
+4. Apply the following manifest to set network policy that secures access to {{ site.tseeprodname }}:

    ```
    kubectl apply -f {{ site.url }}/{{ page.version }}/getting-started/kubernetes/installation/hosted/cnx/1.7/cnx-policy.yaml
    ```

-Now that the **{{ site.prodname }} Core** chart is installed, please move on to the next step to install the **{{ site.prodname }}** chart.
+Now that the **{{ site.tseeprodname }} Core** chart is installed, please move on to the next step to install the **{{ site.tseeprodname }}** chart.

-## Step 4: Create values.yaml for {{ site.prodname }}
+## Step 4: Create values.yaml for {{ site.tseeprodname }}

-Before we install, we must build a helm values file to configure {{ site.prodname }} for your environment.
+Before we install, we must build a helm values file to configure {{ site.tseeprodname }} for your environment.
 We will refer to this values file as `values.yaml` at the time of installation.

 ### Connect to Elasticsearch & Kibana

-By default, {{ site.prodname }} launches Elasticsearch Operator to bootstrap an unsecured elasticsearch cluster with kibana for demonstrative purposes.
+By default, {{ site.tseeprodname }} launches Elasticsearch Operator to bootstrap an unsecured elasticsearch cluster with kibana for demonstrative purposes.
 To disable this behavior and instead connect to your own elasticsearch & kibana, define the address in your yaml:

 ```yaml
 elasticsearch: